 - Walt Disney World Railroad~ Hop aboard a steam train for a grand circle tour of the Magic Kingdom.

-- Festival of Fantasy Parade~Everyday at 3, the Magic Kingdom comes alive with beautiful floats, magical characters and fun music.
-Be sure to grab a spot early to get a great view.
+- Festival of Fantasy Parade~Everyday, the Magic Kingdom comes alive with beautiful floats, magical characters and fun music.
+Be sure to grab a spot early to get a great view. (consult the times guide for the most up to date parade time)

 These suggestions are just the tip of the iceberg.
 Depending on your child’s personal preferences and height, there are so many more rides and attractions suitable for them.